 - Permanent alimony has been eliminated

 - At age 67, many will be relieved of their obligation to pay alimony

 - If the person required to pay alimony loses his or her job, he or she may be exempt from continuing alimony payments

 - Alimony cannot last more years than the length of the marriage (or civil union), if the marriage was less than 20 years

 It’s important to note that “exceptional circumstances” can override the new alimony laws in New Jersey.
 Additionally, it’s important to remember that new laws do not apply to individuals whose divorce cases were finalized prior to the passing of these revised laws.

 Mr. Bloom has more than 2 decades of experience handling divorce matters, and he can guide you through the complex changes to New Jersey’s alimony laws.

 Please contact The Law Offices of Jeffrey M. Bloom today to schedule a consultation.
-Mr. Bloom serves clients in the Hackensack and West New York areas.
+Mr. Bloom serves clients in the West New York area.